Prompt, Expert Treatment for Stroke Patients

 The Stroke and Cerebrovascular Center offers a rapid-response Stroke Alert Team to evaluate and treat all stroke emergencies 24 hours a day, seven days a week.
 Our team-based approach allows for streamlined treatment and services.
 In fact, recent clinical studies indicate that a team approach improves patient outcomes.

 Our Stroke and Cerebrovascular Center and our Neuro Intensive Care Unit offer advanced diagnostics and stroke treatments.
 Included among our treatment methods is thrombolytic therapy, which can greatly benefit patients if administered within three hours of a stroke, and endovascular stroke treatment, such as mechanical thrombectomy and carotid angioplasty.

-To help deliver prompt, quality care, the multidisciplinary Stroke Alert Team may consist of:
+To help deliver prompt, quality care, the multidisciplinary Stroke Alert Team may include:

 - Emergency physicians and nurses